ztlhayden/deadheaddesign/src/ServicePageData/Branding.md

 Your business's brand is the first chance to impress your potential customers, giving them an idea of what to expect.
 A memorable, trust worthly brand will build confidence in your service.

 Deadhead Design can design an image for your business that will stand out in the minds of customers.
 And consistency is key!
-From logos to invoices, proposals, social media, and signage, a consistent brand will make it clear who you are.
+From logos and proposals to invoices, social media, and signage, a consistent brand will make it clear who you are.

 As a small business ourselves, we understand you might not need more than just a basic logo and some pointers.
 That's why we don't sell set packages at predefined rates.
 Every quote is directed at your specific needs.